Enterprise / Security Architecture News

 result of technological

-EA Eye Update
+EA Eye Statement

-There is No place Anymore for Enterprise and IT Architecture in the Future, if you can' t deal with Current and Future Cyber Threats?
+There is No place Anymore for Enterprise and IT Architecture in the Future, if you Can' t Deal with Current and Future Cyber Threats?

 The problem is that most architects don't have any idea about current and future cyber threats so how can they create safe and secure architectures?
 That is the challenge we are facing today and in the future.